 Solskjaer can't rely on Ronaldo to bail Man Utd out every time

-The euphoric celebrations went on long after the final whistle had blown at Old Trafford, where United had beaten Unai Emery’s Villarreal 2-1 in the Champions League.
-They stayed to see Ronaldo and serenaded manager Ole Gunnar Solskjaer as he stood up for his post-match media interviews.
+They will not care that it papered over the cracks of what was ultimately another disappointing European performance.

-But when the adrenaline of yet another last-minute winner has worn off, this game will serve as another warning for Solskjaer that unless his team improve they’re not going anywhere in this competition.
+The euphoric celebrations went on long after the final whistle had blown at Old Trafford, where United had beaten Unai Emery’s side 2-1 in the Champions League.
+They stayed to see Ronaldo and serenaded manager Ole Gunnar Solskjaer as he stood for his post-match media interviews.

 Editors' Picks